ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 interested in writing, and (3) Packt Publishing had some fortuitous timing in pitching the project.

-### I Liked the Topic
+### A good, challenging topic

-On the technical side of things, I have been interested in frontend web application testing for quite some time.
+Frontend web application testing has been a topic of keen interest and frustration for me for quite some time.
 Historically, testing JavaScript in web pages has been an arduous task, with very few good options and enormous amount of pain in any solution.
+At the same time, there is enormous need for this type of testing as more and more logic is pushed from a traditional backend application (e.g., a Django or Rails app) to the frontend.

-For example, in 2011 I wrote [two][envjs_post01] [posts][envjs_post02] on testing frontend JavaScript using Env.js and Rhino.
-My solution was unreliable and hacked together, but at that point, at least it was *something*.
+In my day-to-day work over the past few years, I've noticed that the biggest holes in application test coverage and sources of *most actual bugs* have been in frontend JavaScript code.
+Accordingly, I have now spent a good amount of time implementing and writing about testing on the client side.
+In 2011, I wrote [two][envjs_post01] [posts][envjs_post02] on an early frontend testing solution I came up with using Env.js and Rhino.
+The technologies were unreliable and hacked together, but at that point, at least it was *something*.

-Fast-forward to today, and with the rapid rise of Node.js on the backend and a whole host of new and exciting browser libraries, there are a lot more options for frontend testing.
-At Curiosity Media, we had a large Backbone.js web application that we were able to get a solid, modern test harness around using Mocha, Chai and Sinon.JS.
+Fast-forwarding to today, with the rapid rise of Node.js on the backend and a whole host of new and exciting browser libraries, there are a lot more options for frontend testing.
+At Curiosity Media, we had a large Backbone.js web application that we were able to get a solid, modern test harness around using [Mocha][mocha], [Chai][chai] and [Sinon.JS][sinon].

-### I Like to Write
+### I missed writing

 By way of a bit more background, software engineering is my second career.
-Before becoming a full-time geek, I was an intellectual property attorney, practicing with a large firm and focusing on mostly computer software and hardware matters.
+Before becoming a full-time geek, I was an intellectual property attorney, focusing on mostly computer software and hardware matters.

-For those unfamiliar with life in a big firm, as a junior associate, you spend nearly all of your time reading and writing legal documents of some type or another.
-Public speaking skills are several orders of magnitude less important than writing skills given the percentage time you will spend using each.
+While some folks think that the life of a lawyer mostly involves standing up and arguing in court (e.g., "I object!"), the reality is that as a junior associate attorney, you spend nearly all of your time reading and writing legal documents of some type or another.
+Moreover, as a patent attorney, most of your time is spent writing patent applications and related legal documents.

-In my case, I probably spent about 5 hours total speaking in court for over two and a half years in practice.
-Nearly the entirety of the rest of the time was spent reading and writing.
-By the end of my practice days, I spent most of my time writing patent applications or related legal documents.
-As it turns out, patent writing is essentially technical writing, with a bit of a legal bent.
+And, patent writing is essentially technical writing, albeit with a bit of a legal bent.

-So, coming back to my current life as a software engineer, I now spend most of my days coding, but still keep a deep appreciation for technical writing and authorship generally.
-Just not so much as to want to do that for my full time job.
+So, coming back to my current life as a software engineer, while I occasionally write blog posts and articles, it had been several years since any substantive writing project.
+And, I kind of missed it.

-### And, it Seemed like the Right Time
+### And, it seemed like the right time

 [Packt Publishing][packtpub] had the good timing to approach me with a book proposal for testing Backbone.js applications in late October of 2012.
 I'm